 The sense of Matthew 6:13, therefore, would seem to be this: “Father, do not permit us to be overcome by temptation.”
 Sometimes the active voice is put for the passive for emphasis.

 In his exhaustive discussion of biblical idioms, James Macknight has observed: “Active verbs were used by the Hebrews to express, not the doing, but the permission of the thing which the agent is said to do” (1954, 29).

 The Matter of Hardening

 Now, to the next question: “Can one so harden himself in sin that it becomes virtually impossible to abandon it?”

 A cognate form of the term is related to our English term “cauterize.”
-The imagery is that of a complete lack of sensitivity; the spiritual “nerves” are dead!
-(See: Colin Brown, Ed., Dictionary of New Testament Theology, Grand Rapids: Zondervan, 1976, 2.574-75).
+The imagery is that of a complete lack of sensitivity.
+The spiritual “nerves” are dead!
+(See: Brown 1976, 2.574-75).